 Who Has Access?

 Will these technologies privilege the Western world?
-Some transhumanists like Dmitry Itskov believe that to ensure that AI and immortality will not result in class distinctions is to build to economies of scale.
-The cost now will offset the cost later and the process would eventually be open-sourced.
+Dmitry Itskov claims that by building to economies of scale, AGI and immortality will be available to all, eventually.
+The high-cost now will offset the cost later and the process would eventually be open-sourced.
 But the question goes beyond who can afford and who cannot afford to live forever or live as a cyborg.
-If machines are built to economies of scale, this suggests that immortality and AI will look disproportionally different in the West compared to the developing world.
-Itskov and Rothblatt live in a world where society, culture and economics are monolithic, or at least easily parsable.
-Social unrest?
-The rich can leave the planet.
-Unhappy?
-Give yourself super intelligence.
-These answers efface the reality that lives are dynamic, and often unequally distributed.
+If machines are built to economies of scale, this suggests that immortality and AGI development and implementation will be disproportional in the developing world.

 What About Nature?